What is IDaaS?

 And it’s not just breaches that constitute regulatory non-compliance.

-Organisations must ensure that they are transparent about their data practices and give users control over their own data – again, made possible with SaaS IAM through features such as self-service account management.
+Organisations must ensure that they are transparent about their data practices and give users control over their own data – again, made possible with Software-as-a-Service IAM through features such as self-service account management.

 For example, it can be leveraged to create the easiest registration processes for customer facing applications on the market – a crucial point in converting visitors to customers – giving users intuitive sign-up and authentication options, such as support for existing digital identities (social, enterprise, federated, national etc.).
 Identity provider options will vary between SaaS IAM solutions.

-Once a customer is registered, having them hop between connected applications using the same identity is then possible using Single Sign-On, another core IAM capability.
+Once a customer is registered, having them hop between connected applications using the same identity without the need to keep authenticating is possible using Single Sign-On (SSO), another core IAM / CIAM capability.

 IAM is a complex subject matter, built on many standards (i.e. OpenID Connect, SAML, OAuth, WS-Federation).
 Plus, the standards and their implementations are constantly evolving.
 This represents considerable cost to the organisation trying to keep up.